lucky20511/Algorithms/list-of-questions/question-list.md

 25. Trapping Rain Water -- Hint: if leftmost bar is 2 right most bar is 3, every bar in between which is lower than 2 can contains water

 26. Trapping Rain Water II -- Same idea as Trapping Rain Water.
 Start from the lowest edge.
 How to start the edge in the order of height ? by Priority Queue.

+27. Majority Element -- Take use of the property, that element appears more than \[n/2\] times.
+Means if we do a game of deletion, it will survive at the end.

+28. Majority Element II -- Take use of the property.
+If we play a game of deletion with two number at a time, these two "might" survive at the end.
+So we also need to check their validity respectively.

+29.